afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 Refine our dragon to get rid of some of the features we didn't love in the previous generations

-While, enhancing the good qualities With everything you've learhed here and everything we've covered in other lessons
+While, enhancing the good qualities With everything you've learned here and everything we've covered in other lessons

+### Stable Diffusion powered Photoshop

-You should be able to build a pipeline where you take an image, generate a mask use inpainting that edit it, and do it all in a streamlined fashion sort of like a stable diffusion powered Photoshop
+You should be able to build a pipeline where:
+- you take an image,
+- generate a mask
+- use inpainting that edit it,

+and do it all in a streamlined fashion sort of like a `stable diffusion powered Photoshop`

 That's it for this lesson!

-In the next lesson, we're going to go one step further with diffusion models And we're going to learn **how to teach'a diffusion model to cenerate an image of something It's never seen before**
+In the next lesson, we're going to go one step further with diffusion models And we're going to learn **how to teach'a diffusion model to generate an image of something It's never seen before**

 ## References